This Asian-style quick braise with peppers, onions, ginger, garlic and more is an excellent recipe for ribbonfish and any other fish or chicken too.

 That frightening head belongs to the ribbonfish we ate last night.
 Here it is on ice.

 Ribbonfish (aka cutlassfish) is popular in Asia – the Pacific variety comprises the 6th largest wild marine fishery by weight in the world.
-But, it’s usually a by-catch here that’s either thrown overboard or used for bait.
+But, it’s usually a by-catch here that’s thrown overboard or used for bait.

 When I was ready to make dinner I went back to the recipe.
 Yikes, the instructions were written in non-native speaker English.
 It sort of made sense, but I wanted something better.
-I looked but really couldn’t find a good recipe, so I started with the Chinese-English one and came up with something that made sense to me.
+I looked but couldn’t find a good recipe, so I started with the Chinese-English one and came up with something that made sense to me.